maykinmedia/consumerjs/README.md

 "Consumers" are classes that define how to perform operations on the remote API.
 It converts the results to a "Consumer object" which contains a statefull representation of the API result.

-*Consumers should be extendend, configured and optinally methods can obe overwritten to change default behaviour.*

-- Consumer: Simple "bare" consumer intended for use with custom methods.
-- CrudConsumer: "Consumer with base methods for common CRUD operations.
-    - `create([object])`, creates objecs.
-    - `read([id])`, fetches all objects or a single object by id.

-**Consumer objects (ConsumerObject, CrudConsumerObject):**

-"Consumer objects" are classes that define how to perform object specific operations on the remote API.

-*Consumer objects should be extendend, configured and optinally methods can obe overwritten to change default behaviour.
-Configuration should be done in de constructor method:*
+*Consumers should be extended, configured and optionally methods can obe overwritten to change default behaviour.
+Configuration should be done in de constructor method:**

 ```js
 /**